Premises Liability: Water Leaks or Flooding, Is my Landlord Liable for This Kind of Damage?

 Implied Warranty of Habitability

 Landlords legally must abide by something known as Implied Warranty of Habitability.
 This is a warranty implied by law that the premises must always be fit and habitable for humans alike and that things will remain this way for the entirety of the lease.
 Often times, you will hear that specific conditions have violated this warranty, such as not having drinkable water, working electricity, or an infestation.
 However, the same applies to homes with water leaks and flooding.
 And in this case, we don’t just refer to a small drip that keeps you up at night.
 No, large plumbing problems may cause a breach in the warranty and also put you at risk in your own rental.
-This can include problems that greatly affect the habitability or cause health and safety issues like mold.
+This can include problems that greatly affect the habitability or cause health and safety issues.

 In many cases, if you find that there is a significant water-related problem on the premises and it keeps you from living in your rental, you should notify the landlord immediately and request that the condition be repaired.
 However, some landlords may not listen to your cries for help and, in that case, other actions may follow.